 Treatment involves care by a dental professional, and follow-up procedures carried out by the patient at home.

-- Plaque and tartar are removed.
+Plaque and tartar are removed.
 This is known as scaling.
-Some patients may find scaling uncomfortable, especially if tartar build-up is extensive, or the gums are very sensitive.
+This can be uncomfortable, especially if tartar build-up is extensive, or the gums are very sensitive.

-- The dental professional explains to the patient the importance of oral hygiene, and how to effectively brush his/her teeth, as well as flossing
+The dental professional will explain the importance of oral hygiene and how to brush and floss effectively.

-- Fixing teeth so that oral hygiene can be done effectively.
-Some dental problems, such as crooked teeth, badly fitted crowns or bridges, may make it harder to properly remove plaque and tartar (they may also irritate the gums).
+Some dental problems, such as crooked teeth, badly fitted crowns or bridges, may make it harder to properly remove plaque and tartar.
+They may also irritate the gums.

-- Floss your teeth at least once a day
+- floss teeth at least once a day

-- Regularly rinse your mouth with an antiseptic mouthwash.
-Ask your dentist to recommend one.
+- regularly rinse mouth with an antiseptic mouthwash

-- Infection in the jaw bone or gingiva
+- abscess or infection in the gingiva or jaw bone

-- Periodontitis - this is a more serious condition that can lead to loss of teeth
+- periodontitis, a more serious condition that can lead to loss of bone and teeth